-- 1. On a call for heat, the thermostat closes and applies 24 VAC to terminal ${\bf W}$ on the control board. - 2.
-The control board checks for continuity on the 24 VAC limit control circuit, over-temperature limit switch, flame rollout switches, and blocked vent switch in series.
-If an open limit is detected, the control board will energize the inducer blower.
+- 1. On a call for 1st stage heat, the thermostat closes and applies 24 VAC to terminal W on the control board. - 2.
+Safety Circuit Proving The control board verifies continuity through the 24VAC limit control circuit.
+If the high temperature limit switch and flame roll-out switch are closed and both the high and low vent pressure switches are open, the control board will then begin pressure switch proving.
+If an open limit is detected, the control board will energize the indoor blower motor and operate it continuously while the limit switch circuit is open.
 All other system functions will be inoperable until the limit circuit closes.
-While the limit is open, the red LED will pulse at a rate of 1 blink per unit time. - 3.
+While the limit circuit is open, the control will flash 1 on the red LED. - 3.
 The furnace control checks for continuity (24 VAC) across the pressure switch.
 If the pressure switch is closed, the heat mode sequence will not continue.
 If it remains closed for 10 seconds, the red LED will flash 3 times repetitively until the fault condition clears. - 4.
-The inducer energizes. - 5.
-The pressure switch will close.
-If the pressure switch does not close after 10 seconds, the fault LED will flash 2 times and the inducer will continue to run until the switch is closed. - 6.
-The inducer will pre-purge for 30 seconds and then the igniter will start its warm-up as follows:
+Pressure Switch Proving The control energizes the induced draft motor on High speed and waits for the low pressure vent switch to close.
+If the low pressure switch does not close within 60 seconds, the control will flash 2 on the red LED.
+If the low pressure switch does not close before 60 seconds expires, the control will de-energize the inducer for 60 minutes and continue to flash 2 during the 60 minute inducer off period.
+After the inducer has been off for 60 minutes, the control energizes the inducer motor and restarts the 60 second pressure switch proving period.